I-asked-for-this/CreditCardFraudDetection/README.md

 #### Avoid Overfitting:
 By limiting the number of variables, we reduce the risk of overfitting, where the model learns the training data too well and performs poorly on unseen data.

-In retrospect, this may seem evident, but the process of reaching this conclusion through our own research was a valuable learning experience.
-It underscores the importance of feature selection in machine learning and the need to question the assumption that more data always leads to better results.
-This insight is a key takeaway from our project and serves as a reminder of the importance of understanding the data and the problem at hand.
+In retrospect, this may seem self-evident, but the process of reaching this conclusion through our own research proved to be a valuable learning experience.
+It highlighted the importance of feature selection in machine learning and challenged the assumption that more data invariably leads to better results.
+This insight is a key takeaway from our project, serving as a reminder of the critical importance of understanding the data and the problem at hand.

 ## Author: Mohamed Taha Sta.